akd-io/aldent/README.md

 ## Usage

+### Removing superfluous indentation

-Use the `aldent` tag function to remove unnecessary indentation from a multiline string:
+Use the `aldent` tag function to remove superfluous indentation from a string:

 ```ts
 import aldent from "aldent";